-If the standard s is sufficiently low to permit a nondisclosure equilibrium, it also permits a countersignaling equilibrium where the receiver correctly believes types D = [s, c) disclose and types $N = [0, s) \cup [c, 1]$ do not disclose for some type $c \in [s, 1)$ who is just indifferent between disclosing or not.
-Such a c must exist because if c is very low then beliefs about who discloses are too pessimistic and type c will strictly prefer nondisclosure, and if c is very high then beliefs are too optimistic and type c will strictly prefer disclosure.
+If the standard s is sufficiently low to permit a nondisclosure equilibrium, it also permits a countersignaling equilibrium where the receiver correctly believes that types D = [s, c) disclose and types $N = [0, s) \cup [c, 1]$ cannot or do not disclose for some type $c \in [s, 1)$ who is just indifferent between disclosing or not.
+Such a c must exist because if c is very low then beliefs about who discloses are so pessimistic that type c strictly prefers nondisclosure, and if c is very high then beliefs are so optimistic that type c strictly prefers disclosure.
 Figure 1b shows a countersignaling equilibrium for the same example except the private receiver information better differentiates high types, $\Pr[\Re|q] = q^3$.
-Types who just meet the standard s = 2/5 benefit the most from disclosure, but the net gain from disclosure $\bar{q}D(q) - \bar{q}N(q)$ falls until type c = 0.87 is indifferent.
+Types who just meet the standard s = 2/5 benefit the most from disclosure, and the net gain from disclosure $\bar{q}D(q) - \bar{q}N(q)$ falls until type c = 0.87 is indifferent.
 Higher types then benefit more from countersignaling and relying on the receiver's prior information to stochastically differentiate them from the lowest types.
-This example also has nondisclosure and disclosure equilibria with different sender types benefiting more from the different equilibria, so no equilibrium is Pareto dominant.11 As shown in the next section, a wide range of initial behavior converges to this countersignaling equilibrium.12
+This example also has nondisclosure and disclosure equilibria with different sender types benefiting more from the different equilibria, so no equilibrium is Pareto dominant.12 As shown in the next section, a wide range of initial behavior converges to this countersignaling equilibrium.13

 If the standard s is sufficiently high, or if the prior distribution is sufficiently unfavorable, disclosure is the unique equilibrium.
 In this case even the most skeptical belief that $D = \{s\}$ makes all types want to disclose, so skepticism is not sustainable in equilibrium.
 In the example of Figure 1a if s > 1/2 instead of s = 2/5 then in the unique equilibrium all types [s, 1] disclose.
 Or if the prior distribution is f(q) = 2 - 2q as in Figure 1c then disclosure is the unique equilibrium even for s = 2/5.
-For instance, if there is some public information about the sender that makes the receiver think the sender is unlikely to be of high quality, then even the skeptical belief that a type who discloses is only q = 2/5 is still relatively favorable so all types disclose.13
+For instance, if there is some public information about the sender that makes the receiver think the sender is unlikely to be of high quality, then even the skeptical belief that a type who discloses is only q = 2/5 is still relatively favorable so all types